Ciberusps/find-steam-app/README.md

 Steam has "Libraries" - locations on disks there games installed, "Libraries" has 2 versions, most users use v2, but this package support v1 also

 - v1 - [recommended] contain only path to library, we can identify where app installed only indirectly by searching apps manifests `appmanifest_%appId%.acf` in Steam Libraries folders
 - v2 - [not recommended] contains complete info about library and apps inside it, that gives opportunity to detect where app installed exactly.
-But syncs poorly only on steam start, results return might be irrelevant from 4.0.0 library forced to use "v1" by default, previously "v2" was default
+But syncs poorly only on steam start, returned results might be irrelevant from `v4.0.0` library forced to use "v1" by default, previously "v2" was default

 ### Install